GLOBAL MARKETS-Stocks down as U.S. aims to avoid 'fiscal cliff'

 By Caroline Valetkevitch

-dollar gained and U.S. shares fell for a fifth day on Friday as
+slipped on Friday while U.S. shares fell for a fifth day as the

-the White House and U.S. lawmakers made a late attempt to avert
+White House and U.S. lawmakers planned to make a late effort to

-stimulus into its economy pushed the yen to a two-year low for a
+into its economy pushed the yen to a two-year low for a third

 President Barack Obama and Democratic and Republican